 Shipping for Aliyah - Terminology

-An A - Z guide of useful shipping terms
+An A - Z guide of useful international shipping terms

 Congratulations on your decision to make Aliyah and come home to Israel!
 Shipping your prized and most sentimental possessions to Israel, can make you very anxious.
 We hope that our possessions will arrive intact and nothing will be missing.
 By knowing and understanding a little bit about the process you can eliminate a lot of the anxiety.
 When planning your Aliyah shipment you should have a general knowledge of the common international and local shipping terms.